 These issues go a long way to explain why dedicated hardware OTP tokens are still in demand and why the industry is still buying them at pace.

 With continued demand comes innovation.
-The newest development in the OTP world is the OTP card - an OATH-compliant credit card sized token that is perfect for carrying in your wallet or purse.
-These cards feature either a traditional LCD screen or a high-contrast eInk display, commonly found on e-readers such as the Amazon Kindle.
+The newest development in the OTP world is the OTP display card - an OATH-compliant ISO 7810 ID-1 (credit card size) OTP token that is perfect for carrying in your wallet or purse.
+These OTP cards feature a high-contrast EPD (eInk) display, commonly found on e-readers such as the Amazon Kindle.
 In addition to this the new cards default to using SHA-256 in the HOTP/TOTP algorithms over the default SHA-1 used by older tokens.
-OTP cards are available in both event-based (HOTP) and time-based (TOTP) variants.